dmacdonald750/no-framework-tutorial/pages/03-error-handler.md

 But you can't use it yet.
 PHP won't know where to find the files for the classes.
 For this you will need an autoloader, ideally a [PSR-4](http://www.php-fig.org/psr/psr-4/) autoloader.
 Composer already takes care of this for you, so you only have to add a `require __DIR__ . '/../vendor/autoload.php';` to your `Bootstrap.php`.

-**Important:** Never show any errors in your production environment.
-A stack trace or even just a simple error message can help someone to gain access to your system.
-Always show a user friendly error page instead and send an email to yourself, write to a log or something similar.
-So only you can see the errors in the production environment.

-For development that does not make sense though -- you want a nice error page.
-The solution is to have an environment switch in your code.
-For now you can just set it to `development`.

 Then after the error handler registration, throw an `Exception` to test if everything is working correctly.
 Your `Bootstrap.php` should now look similar to this: